regnaio/udp-ws/README.md

   - `server/`
     - `ts/` contains server-side example using `UDPWebSocket.ts`

-In `example/server/`, run `npm run launch`, and run the client-server example, as mentioned above.
+In `example/server/`, run `npm run launch` to run the client-server example, as mentioned above.

 <br>